 We are an online community newspaper covering Brixton, London.
-As well as our online presence, we publish a monthly newspaper with a print run of 12,500 that you can pick up from many places around Brixton as well as from our monthly hand-out at Brixton Tube Station.
+As well as our online presence, we publish a monthly newspaper with a print run of 10,000 that you can pick up from many places around Brixton.

 We cover local news, culture, food and sport for the benefit Brixton residents, visitors and all those with a link to the area.